-Further to its announcement in June of 2020, the Group received and filed on SEDAR the Final WAI Report on 30 March 2021.
+The Group received and filed on SEDAR the Final WAI Report on 30 March 2021.
 The following is a summary of the Final WAI Report.

 Final WAI Report

 The Group commissioned WAI to carry out an update of its mineral resource base and strategic re-assessment of the Mangazeisky Silver Project.
 The study has aimed to assess the combined potential of the Vertikalny and Mangazeisky North deposits and identify any strategic bottlenecks.
 The key elements included within the study are listed below: